fxzjshm/simple-radio-telescope-backend/README.md

 Please pay special attention to server cooling before observation.

 ## Credits
+This work is also supported by undergraduate research project of Peking University "Pulsar and fast radio burst backend based on heterogeneous system".

 This repo uses 3rd-party code, including:
 * a [modified version](https://github.com/fxzjshm/SyclParallelSTL) of [SyclParallelSTL](https://github.com/KhronosGroup/SyclParallelSTL)
   * modified so that algorithms work direcly on input iterators